Lighting techniques in SU Podium

 B. LEM Light (Light Emitting Materials)

 The Light slider in the material properties menu will apply LEM (Light Emitting Material) to the specific texture you have selected.
 LEM lights are one type of artificial light source in SU Podium V2 and will create lights that emit light in one direction away from the face of the texture.
 LEM lights are easy to create and are quick to render.
 Light slider is the LEM light slider.
-Pick a SketchUp color that is applied to a face and apply the LEM light slider to the color.
+Pick a SketchUp color (not a material) that is applied to a face and apply the LEM light slider to the color.
 This will turn that color into a LEM Light.
 It is an effective way to create large area of light in an interior or an exterior scene.
 You can pick a value from 1 to 100.
 The values must be whole numbers.

 High Intensity check box is applied to the LEM Light.
 When High Intensity is on, single digit power values should be used.
 High Intensity will exponentially inrease the light power compared to normal LEM light power.
 In most cases, you will not need the High Intensity option for interior lighting which may cause over exposure and speckles in the rendered images.